bwack/Versa64Cart/README.md

 Rev. 1.2 was designed by Sven Peterson in eagle.
 It is a complete redrawn schematic and layout.

 # changes
+## 1.4
+- Change: card edge connector with pads like in v1.1

 ## 1.3
 - Change: Cartridge enclosure support
   - Moved IC socket away from edge